saguas/jasper_erpnext_report/README.md

 If you don't want or don't know how to make the database select then, in the case the report is for some doctype/Form or doctype/List, you can check `Use For Custom Fields` and the Jasper Report make the select for you.
 This way is more time consuming than making the select to the database.

-**Erpnext / Frappe Reports**

-To make erpnext/frappe reports in Jasper Reports just choose the report in Report box and in the **jrxml file** indicate whitch fields do you want.
-The system will grab that fields and make the report.
-You can filter before tell Jasper Report to print.

 **Use For Custom Fields**

 When you check `Use For Custom Fields` the Jasper Reports ignore any database select inside the `jrxml` file.